 Taylor’s checkerspot butterfly (Euphydryas editha taylori) was once abundant in the inland prairies of the Pacific Northwest, west of the Cascade Mountains from British Columbia south through Oregon’s Willamette Valley.

-The butterflies once thrived in areas that were also attractive to the pioneers who began moving west in the 1840s.
 Almost two centuries of agriculture and the growth of urban areas in their native habitats crowded out the butterfly.
-Today, 99 percent of its prairie habitat has been destroyed.
-As of 2009, its range was limited to 15 isolated sites mainly in Washington, with two in Oregon and one in Canada.
-It is a Washington state-endangered species and a candidate for federal listing under the U.S. Endangered Species Act.
+As of 2009, its range was limited to 12 isolated sites in Washington, two in Oregon and one in Canada.
+It is a Washington state-endangered species and listed under the U.S. Endangered Species Act.

 Taylor's checkerspot recovery

 The Oregon Zoo began its recovery efforts with the Oregon silverspot butterfly in 1999, and added the Taylor’s checkerspot in 2003.
 Zoo staff work to save these beautiful pollinators from extinction with partners from the U.S. Fish and Wildlife Service, Washington Department of Fish and Wildlife, Xerces Society, the Nature Conservancy, Woodland Park Zoo, Washington Department of Corrections, Department of Defense and several local universities.
 In addition to existing habitat restoration efforts, in 2004, WDFW partnered with the Oregon Zoo to begin a rearing and breeding program to supplement wild populations.
 The Mission Creek Correctional Center in Washington also contributes to this butterfly rearing effort.
 Other partners include the Department of Defense on whose land the butterflies are released and U.S. Fish and Wildlife Service.